Tofudog/C3BO-Cancer-Blood-Oncologist/README.md

 Likewsie, I provided two dense layers to provide a certain of outputs (eventually one) with each neuron.
 The second sense layer uses a sigmoid function to compute the probability of an image being classified as a certain category.

+# Fine-tuning
+C-3BO will be fine-tuned with the best possible combination of hyperparameters in a grid search.
+The param_grid = {"epochs": [50 , 75], "batch_size": [5, 10], "learning rate": [0.1, 1, 10]}.